 Vegan empire biscuits or cookies have been a popular British teatime treat for over 100 years.

-These biscuits taste like buttery vanilla and are a melt-in-the-mouth crumbly sweet shortbread experience.
+These delicious biscuits taste like buttery vanilla and are a melt-in-the-mouth crumbly sweet shortbread experience.
 Perfect for afternoon tea, Hogmanay buffets, picnics and parties.

 Shortbread biscuits evolved from a Scottish medieval bread that was baked more than once to create a biscuit like texture.
 Sugar was dusted onto the crunchy bread.